gradle/gradle/design-docs/unified-configuration-and-task-model.md

     }

 ## Native language plugins do not create tasks for binaries that cannot be built

+Change the native language plugins so a single lifecycle task is created for each binary that is not buildable.

+## Native language plugins do not create model objects that are not required

+Change the visual studio plugin so that it does not create visual studio project instances that are not required by any visual studio solution, or the associated generation tasks.

 ## Plugins use model rules to define implicit tasks